 Often when I double or triple the recipe the dough turns out a bit dry, I fix this by adding an extra egg.

 8. Be a rebel

-Only roll out enough to cut a cookie or two as sugar cookie dough is a lot like pie crust you play with it too much and you end up with hard cookies.
+Only roll out enough dough to cut a cookie or two as sugar cookie dough is a lot like pie crust; you play with it too much and you end up with hard cookies.

-If you want soft and chewy cookies roll you dough a little on the thick side.
-If you want crisp and sweet cookies roll it a bit on the thin side.
-Whatever your liking just make sure the whole batch is consistent otherwise baking it to perfection will be difficult.
+If you want soft and chewy cookies, then roll out your dough a little on the thick side.
+If you want crisp cookies, then roll the dough out until it is a bit on the thin side.
+Whatever your liking just make sure the whole batch is consistent, otherwise baking it to perfection will be difficult.

 11. Always preheat your oven